 And yet, when the deer are kind to us, watching the evening primroses open in our yard is one of our great pleasures of summer.
 The nightly show is so stunning that it was once one of the principal attractions of Yosemite, rivaling Half Dome and the giant sequoias with visitors in the early 1900s.
 And then, just as Yosemite became world-famous for those blooms, they were gone forever.
 The story of the evening primrose and how they mostly disappeared touches on a surprising range of topics from the history of the Ahwahneechee, their expulsion from Yosemite, the commercialization of the park, the history of color and motion picture photography, and ultimately humans’ relationship to nature.
 That’s a lot for one little flower.

 - Part I: The Natural History of the Evening Primrose

 - A bit about their ecology

-- Part II: The Story of the Rise and Fall of Evening Primroses in Yosemite
+- Part II: Cultural History: The Rise and Fall of Evening Primroses in Yosemite

 - How they came to be a major attraction in Yosemite around 1900

 - What the story of the evening primrose says about the human presence in Yosemite and our relationship with nature

 Part II really gets down in the weeds (bad pun, I know), but if that does not interest you, you can just look at the pictures and videos.
 Do not skip the video.